amirhajibabaei/AutoForce/theforce/cl/README.md

 without further training.
 For this, all you need to do is to not specify any `calculator` in `ARGS` or set `calculator=None`.
+In this case, the configurations for which the uncertainty is large will be saved in the `active_uncertain.traj` file which are excellent candidates for offline training.

 The other paramteres (`ediff`, `fdiff`) which control the sampling and accuracy should be gradually tuned to